U.S. Army Europe and Africa Best Squad Competition: AFT

-U.S. Soldiers, assigned to a subordinate commands under U.S. Army Europe and Africa (USAREUR-AF), conduct an Army Fitness Test during the USAREUR-AF Best Squad Competition at Grafenwoehr Training Area, Germany, Aug.
-20, 2025.
+Competing teams perform the Army Fitness Test at the U.S. Army Europe and Africa (USAREUR-AF) Best Squad Competition at Grafenwoehr Training Area, Germany, Aug 20, 2025.
+Soldiers from across USAREUR-AF will compete in the year’s Best Squad Competition in Grafenwoehr, Germany, August 20 - 28, 2025.
 Teams representing units from across USAREUR-AF will test their tactical proficiency, communication, and overall cohesion as they compete for the title of Best Squad.
 Winners of this competition will advance to compete at the U.S. Army Best Squad Competition.
-(U.S. Army video by Spc.
-Josefina Garcia)
+(U.S. Army video by Capt.
+Shenicquia Fulton)

 |Date Taken: